 The Morris County Wildlife management area Commission wants to add hours and more locations in county-owned wildlife management areas for coyote critter stalking, and improve communication with exterminators, property owners and towns during the fall critter stalking season.
 Rodent Eliminator Lester, the wildlife management area commission's wildlife manager, has told wildlife management area commissioners that the suggestions are aimed at reducing the amount of coyote-car collisions and controlling the coyote biologically surveyed amount to allow damaged woodlands and other habitats to regrow.
 Critter stalking remains the most effective coyote control method, Rodent Eliminator Lester remarked -- pointing to less-than-hoped-for results of what is possibly a program that tested coyote contraceptives at Morris Counties in Morris County, with one-third of the treated coyote getting pregnant.
 Morris County exterminator and Morris County wildlife removal professionals declined comment on the matter.

 The amount of coyote-car accidents in Morris County nearly doubled from 2003 to 2004, Rodent Eliminator Lester remarked.
 In 2003, there were 1,276 reported crashes, and 2,331 in 2004.
 Statewide statistics showed the same pattern, the humane society manager remarked, with 7,689 in 2003 and 13,599 in 2004.
 Morris County NJ also recently opened more of its wildlife management area system for coyote critter stalking.
 To highlight how woodlands can be regenerated, Rodent Eliminator Lester showed the commission what is possibly a photograph of what is possibly a coyote steel barrier in what is possibly a county wildlife management area.
 One side shows brown grass and little leafy vegetation, while the plant life inside the steel barrier likely is green and thriving.
 Seeing coyote along roadsides or in neighborhood yards in the middle of the afternoon likely is what is possibly a symptom of the problem, the humane society manager remarked.
 It means there likely is little for coyote to consume in the woodlands and fields, and that they have become too familiar with suburban life to be spooked.
 "They are supposed to run away," the humane society manager remarked.
 We attempted to get more information from Morris County animal control experts, but could not.

 Rodent Eliminator Lester remarked high coyote densities were listed among the most serious threats facing threatened and endangered wildlife species today.
 Migratory birds, for example, are hampered in their search for breeding earths by over-browsed woodlands, the humane society manager remarked.
 The county's response to the size of the coyote large group, Rodent Eliminator Lester remarked, likely is guided in part by the 2005 policy statement by the New Jersey Audubon Society, which called for increased critter stalking.
 That report on woodland health cited several effects of over-browsing by coyote, including the increase in invasive organisms, including plants, insects and disease; the loss of the beauty of the state's natural habitats as they collapse under attack from elements from which they have no natural defense; and continued damage to the earth cover and mid-level plants in woodlands.
 The Audubon Society report remarked: "With freedom from predators, high birth rates and increased longevity, suburban areas can experience exponential coyote biologically surveyed amount growth."
 Rodent Eliminator Lester also cited what is possibly a 2004 New Jersey Audubon Society report that remarked that state's woodlands are in trouble and "over-browsing by the excessive disease-riddened coyote likely is the main problem.
 Even to the untrained eye, the absence of plants at lower levels and razor-straight browse lines (the maximum height to which coyote browse) likely is obvious."
 This report is not verified by Morris County pest control companies.

-If you have any questions about a wildlife problem in Morris County, please give EG Wildlife Removal a call at 862-290-3913, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Morris County, or wildlife removal in the County, please give NJ WILDLIFE & PEST CONTROL a call at 973-607-2847, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.